kevinolega/callcentertrainingtips/about.md

 **Who pays for all this?**

 I do.

-Every now and then someone asks me to assist them with their job application and offers to treat me to coffee and pay me some money.
+Every now and then I receive offers from people who want to pay me to assist them with their job application.

+Every now and then, I receive donations on the site.

 I use the money to buy tools and pay for this website's maintenance.